vuxcode/pr1-project-MG-100/README.md

 > You can use this section of the file to keep notes about your project as you work on it.

+1. Trying to create a base structure for my quiz/code.
+Trying to figure out how I can connect arrays to buttons and show the buttons dynamically and the questions as well.

 # Project Summary

 > Before the final submission date you should include a "PROJECT SUMMARY" in this section here.